J. A. Hobson: Boer War and imperialism

 Soon after this period Hobson was recruited by the editor of the newspaper The Manchester Guardian to be their South African correspondent.
 During his coverage of the Second Boer War, Hobson began to form the idea that imperialism was the direct result of the expanding forces of modern capitalism.
 He believed the mine owners, led by Cecil Rhodes, wanted control of the Transvaal.
 Accordingly, he believed they manipulated the British into fighting the Boers so that they could maximize their profits from mining.
 His return to England was marked by his strong condemnation of the conflict.

 His publications during the next few years demonstrated an exploration of the associations between imperialism and international conflict.
 These works included War in South Africa (1900) and Psychology of Jingoism (1901).
 In what is arguably his magnum opus, Imperialism (1902), he espoused the opinion that imperial expansion is driven by a search for new markets and investment opportunities overseas.
 Imperialism gained Hobson an international reputation, and influenced such notable thinkers as Vladimir Lenin and Leon Trotsky, and Hannah Arendt's The Origins of Totalitarianism (1951).

-In a 1902 Political Science Quarterly article, Hobson challenged numerous moral justifications for imperialism, including the notion that "less efficient" races benefitted from subordination to "more efficient" races.
+In a 1902 Political Science Quarterly article, Hobson challenged numerous moral justifications for imperialism, including the notion that "less efficient" nations benefitted from subordination to "more efficient" nations.

 Hobson wrote for several other journals before writing his next major work, The Industrial System (1909).
 In this tract he argued that maldistribution of income resulted, through oversaving and underconsumption, in unemployment and that the remedy was in eradicating the "surplus" by the redistribution of income by taxation and the nationalization of monopolies.